-New Delhi: The Supreme Court Tuesday made the playing of national anthem in cinema halls before screening of movies optional, modifying its earlier order.
+New Delhi: The Supreme Court today made the playing of the national anthem in cinema halls before the screening of movies optional, modifying its earlier order.

 The apex court modified its November 30, 2016, order by which it had made the playing of the anthem mandatory in cinema halls before the screening of a film.

 A bench headed by Chief Justice Dipak Misra said a 12-member inter-ministerial committee, set up by the Centre, would take a final call on the playing of the national anthem in the cinemas.